mhanauer/CRIINRevenue/README.md

 Big p = number of lags for season series k = number of nodes or functions in the one hidden layer

-I think NNAR(1,1,2) mean one non-lagged valuem and maybe 1 seasonal lagged value, and two nodes 2-2-1 mean two inputs (one non-seasonal lag and the original data), and two nodes, 9 weights means 9 regression coeffients going to the hidden nodes
+I think NNAR(1,1,2) mean one non-lagged value and maybe 1 seasonal lagged value, and two nodes 2-2-1 mean two inputs (one non-seasonal lag and the original data), and two nodes, 9 weights means 9 regression coeffients going to the hidden nodes
 Feed forward model I am assuming a sigmoid function for hidden layers.
 ```{r}